Mike Yastrzemski Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 16th in MLB.
+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Dodgers have the 21st-ranked team ERA across all MLB pitching staffs (4.48).
+- The Dodgers have a 4.49 team ERA that ranks 21st across all league pitching staffs.

-- The Dodgers rank 23rd in baseball in home runs given up (88 total, 1.3 per game).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs given up (89 total, 1.3 per game).

+- Miller (3-0 with a .78 ERA and 23 strikeouts in 23 2/3 innings pitched) makes the start for the Dodgers, his fifth of the season.

+- The righty last appeared on Saturday against the Philadelphia Phillies, when he went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.